 Artisans sometimes make the items before the palm leaf is completely dry.
 As a result, it may be green in color.

-To turn your hanging wall decors or other items made from esparto straw into a golden yellow that smells like summer, you can leave your woven item in the sun.
+To turn your hanging wall decors or other items made from doum palm leaves into a golden yellow that smells like summer, you can leave your woven item in the sun.

 If you want to shape it, you can spray it (spray, not wet) and help it take the condition you wish to with weights.
 For example, put wet cloths if the form is rather round (baskets or round pendant lights).